about us

 (guide)

-Mark Kaptein lived and worked in South Africa for three years after he graduated with a degree in wildlife management and conservation.
-Here he conducted research on African carnivores (mostly cheetah and leopard) and spent a great amount of time observing these species in their habitats.
+Mark Kaptein lived and worked in South Africa for more than five years after he graduated with a degree in wildlife management and conservation.
+He conducted research on African carnivores (mostly cheetah and leopard) and was involved in HWC mitigation, monitoring, guiding and anti-poaching.

-Mark attended a guiding school in South Africa where he obtained all the necessary qualifications for guiding on foot and from a vehicle.
-Whilst his initial guiding was a means to fund his field work with large carnivores, he quickly fell in love with the profession and started to guide more frequently, and began leading tours to numerous locations.
-Recently he has been exploring Europe’s wildest places and has spent a lot of time in the Bieszczady area while monitoring wolves.
+Mark followed extensive training in South Africa which got him all the necessary qualifications for guiding from both vehicles and on foot.
+Whilst guiding was initially a means to fund his field work with large carnivores, he quickly fell in love with the profession and started to guide more frequently.
+He now leads numerous tours worldwide focussed on tracking large carnivores.
+In Europe he has extensive experience in tracking wolves and Eurasian lynxes.
+A deep fascination for wolves comes from the time he spent monitoring five different packs in the Bieszczady mountains in South East Poland.

 jillian groeneveld